How to get Lego’s free Jane Goodall set this International Women’s Day

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Lego has made a Jane Goodall set and you can get it for free this International Women’s Day
+International Women’s Day 2022: Lego has made a Jane Goodall set and you can get it for free

 The build shines a light on the British conservationist’s pioneering work with chimpanzees